 Cases of the viral infection MPX/“monkeypox” are rising in Berlin among men who have sex with men.

-MPX is transmitted through close physical contact (e.g. sex) and generally heals by itself.
-However, severe cases exist.
+MPX is transmitted mainly through close physical contact (e.g. sex) and usually heals on its own.
+However, there are also severe courses.

 Early symptoms may include fever, swollen lymph nodes in the groin, headaches and joint/muscle pain.